 The library has a self-service internet reservation system in place.
 You will need to know your library card number.
 Library cards must be valid - no overdues, fines under $10, and not expired.

-Appointments are made in one hour intervals.
-If you do not use your full hour during your appointed time you can sign in again until your hour is used up.
+If you do not use your full time during your reservation, you can sign in again until your 90 minutes is used up.
 You can book appointments up to a week in advance.

 Your appointment will be held for 5 minutes; if you do not sign in within this time period, your computer will be considered free, and walk-in customers will be allowed to use it.
 If you need to make new reservations for the same day, reference staff must delete your earlier missed appointments.